 The best highlighter palette

 If you fancy mixing and matching a few colours, it’s more cost effective for you to buy a palette rather than splurge on lots of separate highlighters.
 There are lots on offer and if you’re after a selection of blendable shades we suggest giving Huda Beauty’s 3D Highlight Palette, £40.
 It comes in two shades, The Pink Sands Edition for lighter skin and The Golden Sands Edition for darker skin.

 The best highlighter for pale skin

 Don’t make the mistake of going for a highlighter that’s too dark for your skin because you’ll end up looking like you’ve plastered your face with a sparkly bronzer.
 Fairer faces should look for white, pale pink and holographic highlighters with purple and blue undertones.
-Barry M’s Liquid Chrome Highlighter Drops in Precious Pearl, £6.99, will get you glowing without adding a warmer colour to your skin.
+Barry M’s Liquid Chrome Highlighter Drops in Precious Pearl, £6.99, will get you glowing without adding a bronzed effect to your skin.